unswsecsoc/2020-oweek-ctf/README.md

 If you want to contribute to the writeups, feel free to make a pull request here.

+We hope you had fun participating in this year's o-week CTF!
+Stay tuned for further updates.

 ## Deployment
 Use the Container Optimzed OS image on Google Cloud.
 Also make sure to enable the necessary ports.